stdlib-js/stdlib/docs/development.md

 $ make benchmark
 ```

 Note that each of the previous commands may take considerable time (>30 minutes).
-If you environment is properly configured, each command should exit without errors.
+If your environment is properly configured, each command should exit without errors.

 ## Update